Hotel Principe di Savoia

 From a business background to the favourite choice of royalty and celebrities, let us share our fascinating history with you.

 Take a trip back in time with us to share some of our favourite historic highlights.

-Our impressive neoclassical building, dating back to 1927, was designed by prominent Milanese architect Cesare Tenca.
+Our impressive neoclassical building was designed by prominent Milanese architect Cesare Tenca.
 Back then it was called ‘Hotel du Nord’ and decorated in Italian Art Nouveau style, known in Italy as ‘Liberty’ style.

 The location of the hotel was carefully chosen for its close proximity to the railway station and city centre.
 It was described at the time as, “perfectly positioned less than ten minutes by carriage from the world-famous La Scala opera house.”

 On April 6, 1927, the hotel reopened under the new name of Principe & Savoia, after its two owners who were both well-known and highly successful local Milanese entrepreneurs.